NHR3-UCLA/docker-ngmm_tools/README.md

-# Dockerfile for Non-ergodic Methodology and Modeling Tools
+# Docker Image for Non-ergodic Methodology and Modeling Tools

 This repository builds a Docker image of for the Non-Ergodic Methodology and Modeling tools in `NHR3-UCLA/ngmm_tools`